vulazon/light-hns/README.md

 # Info

-Personal fork of Light HNS for playing with my friends.
+Personal version of Light HNS for my own use and playing with my friends.

 Original description down below: